Search Contact information

 C++ Notes for IIA Students

-This document starts where 1B C++ teaching ends and illustrates some extra C++ features which can prove useful when trying the IIA Software project.
+This document starts where 1B C++ teaching ends and illustrates some extra C++ features which can prove useful to local students when trying the GF2 Software project on the IIA year.
 Last year all the teams used pointers and references, several of the teams used Exceptions and C++ strings, and they all developed classes (though none needed copy constructors).
 Below, a mixture of fragments and complete programs is included.
 You'll find it useful to compile and run the programs - they're designed to be run rather than read.

 Pointers and References